dlr-gtlab/genh5/examples/creating_datatypes.md

 The type which makes up the varlen type can be retrieved using `GenH5::DataType::superType`.

 When writing varlen data, the `hvl_t` struct can be used to set the length and a pointer to the data.
 Alternatively this library provides the `GenH5::VarLen` typedef that may be used in conjunction with `GenH5::Data<...>` to create varlen data more easily.
 See [reading and writing data from and to datasets](dataset_read_write.md) for more information.

 ## Template-based Datatype Deduction

-While the direct approach can be used to create any HDF5 datatype (especially at runtime) the library provides another more generic way of creating datatypes.
+Whereas the direct approach can be used to create any HDF5 datatype (especially at runtime); the library provides another, more generic way of creating datatypes.

-For this purpose the `GenH5::dataType` function can be used.
+For this purpose the `GenH5::dataType()` function can be used.

 ### Simple Types: